strnda/tools/README.md

 ## How to get the content of tis repo to your local machine

-Or manualy download the archive… |
+Manualy download the archive… |

 ``` bash
 ## using bash (git) commands